 The case and dial are produced in-house in our workshop.
 All other components come from local suppliers with whom we maintain trusted relationships.
 Fully Swiss manufacturing is one of our core values, and we stand by it with conviction.

-The dials are printed on acrylic sheets using a UV printer, then laser-cut to fit perfectly into the watch.
-The opacity of the printed layer is carefully adjusted to allow enough light to reach the photovoltaic cell underneath.
+The dials are laser-cut from an acrylic plate to fit precisely into the watch.
+They are then printed using dedicated fixtures and a professional UV printer.
+The opacity of the white ink layer is adjusted to allow enough light to reach the photovoltaic cell positioned underneath.

 Our cases are made from Nylon 12 using SLS additive manufacturing, commonly known as 3D printing.
 They go through several processing steps before reaching their final look: cleaning, sandblasting, and chemical smoothing.